 For family and very young audiences, programs generally include a variety of genres and song to allow physical and vocal interaction through call and response, sing-along, and shared telling.

 Programs for high school through adult may offer literary tales or specially themed programs.

-Fun and informative workshops are available related to applications and benefits of storytelling for specific purposes, i.e. storytelling for business, health and well-being, social justice, community.
+Fun and informative workshops are available related to applications and benefits of storytelling for specific purposes, i.e. education and language development for early learning or speakers of other languages, storytelling for business, health and well-being, social justice, community.

 Guest Artist Speaker

 The value and application of story and storytelling from perspective to function integral to every facet of life and for every age.
 Contact me to speak and tell at your educational or social forum.
 What I have to say is ultimately about you.